Miller leads SMU against Butler after 21-point outing - WTOP News

 Indianapolis; Friday, 7 p.m.
 EST

-BOTTOM LINE: SMU faces Butler after Kevin Miller scored 21 points in SMU’s 81-68 victory against the UNC Greensboro Spartans.
+BOTTOM LINE: SMU plays Butler after Kevin Miller scored 21 points in SMU’s 81-68 victory over the UNC Greensboro Spartans.

-Butler finished 18-15 overall a season ago while going 12-6 at home.
-The Bulldogs averaged 6.2 steals, 3.3 blocks and 10.6 turnovers per game last season.
+Butler finished 18-15 overall last season while going 12-6 at home.
+The Bulldogs averaged 77.1 points per game last season, 33.5 in the paint, 13.3 off of turnovers and 9.1 on fast breaks.

-SMU finished 20-13 overall a season ago while going 5-8 on the road.
-The Mustangs gave up 68.8 points per game while committing 17.2 fouls last season.
+SMU went 20-13 overall with a 5-8 record on the road last season.
+The Mustangs averaged 8.4 steals, 4.8 blocks and 11.0 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.